blr-Oliver/top-games-markets/README.md

 Default mapping is based on `src/market-mapping.txt` file.

 #### Default qualifier callback
-Default mapping is used whenever `qualifierStrategy` is `callback` and `qualifierCallback` field is missing.
+Default qualifier is used whenever `qualifierStrategy` is `callback` and `qualifierCallback` field is missing.
 Default qualifier checks for outcome's `name` field trying to split it into 2 numbers and compare them.

 #### Custom mapping